m1ddl3w4r3/Gat/README.md

 # Gat
 Golang Access Tool

 Simple TCP reverse shell written in [Go](https://golang.org).
 It uses TLS to secure the communications, and provide a certificate public key fingerprint pinning feature, preventing from traffic interception.

+###Note: I dont take credit for the majority of this code.
+This is a combination of two tools i use often in pentest with slight tweaks to change signatures and a script to automate the deployment of said tools.

 Supported OS are: